Homemade Shower Cleaner without Vinegar

 In order to make this homemade shower cleaner without vinegar, add all the ingredients to a spray bottle, shaking well to combine.
 There you have it, your very own homemade shower cleaner without vinegar!

 Since hydrogen peroxide degrades quickly in the presence of light, it’s recommended to store your hydrogen peroxide shower cleaner in a cool, dark place such as a dark cupboard away from direct sunlight.
-Additionally, since hydrogen peroxide also degrades with time, it’s best to use your hydrogen peroxide shower cleaner within six months for the best results.
+Additionally, since hydrogen peroxide also degrades with time, it’s best to use your homemade shower cleaner within 6 months for the best results.

 How to Use Homemade Daily Shower Spray

 Because this homemade daily shower spray is made with hydrogen peroxide rather than vinegar, it’s generally safe for all surfaces.
-This includes surfaces such as fiberglass, acrylic, ceramic/porcelain tile, vinyl, and glass.
+This includes surfaces such as fiberglass, acrylic, ceramic or porcelain tile, vinyl, and glass.

 WORD OF CAUTION: It’s best to use caution if your shower has marble, granite, and stone surfaces.
 That’s because hydrogen peroxide is slightly acidic, and this acidity may cause the breakdown of the finishes over time.